 All robots in Real Steel are big, armored, and heavy.
 And yet they move no different than a heavyweight boxer.
 Atom even more so, as he is smaller than an average fighting bot (but still bigger than a human), while possessing a lot more armor (he can shrug off punches that shatter latest-generation contenders).

-Big BadSuper Soldier John Harrison aka Khan Noonien Singh also qualifies, being the physically strongest character in the film series seen so far, as well as being lightning fast in close combat.
+Big BadSuper Soldier John Harrison aka Khan Noonien Singh qualifies, being the physically strongest and toughest character in the film series seen so far, as well as being lightning fast in close combat.

 In Ip Man 2, the Twister is not only as fast as Master Hung and Ip, but stronger and tougher.
 He holds the distinction of being the only character to knock Ip down onscreen.

-Martin Brundle/Martinfly from The Fly 2 after he fully mutates.
-Unlike his father in the first film (who got his genes mashed together with those of a fly, which slowly transformed him into strong, but sickly and asymmetrical mostrocity), Martin was born with those genes, meaning not only he's completely lucid, but his insect form is much more natural and viable.
-He's remarkably fast and capable of leaping great distances, strong enough to fold a grown man in half (backwards) and toss another one across the room, and a bullet to the torso only very temporary slows him down, if he wasn't outright feigning injury.
+Martin Brundle/Martinfly from The Fly II after he fully mutates.
+Unlike his father in the first film (who got his genes mashed together with those of a fly, which slowly transformed him into a strong, but sickly and asymmetrical monstrosity), Martin was born with those genes, meaning not only he's completely lucid, but his insect form is much more natural and viable.
+He's remarkably fast and capable of leaping great distances, strong enough to fold a grown man in half (backwards) and toss another one across the room.
+A bullet to the torso only very temporarily slows him down, if he wasn't outright feigning injury.